panosstav/panosstav.github.io/_pages/about.md

 I am a former chartering intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I initially worked in the financial markets and global trade.

-I am currently working as a technical coordinator at [Technomar Shipping Inc.](https://www.globalshiplease.com/fleet/technical-commercial-management), where I oversee various technical aspects of the operation and maintenance of bulk carrier vessels (such as mechanical engineering, data analytics, budgeting and commercial troubleshooting).
+I am currently working as a technical coordinator at [Technomar Shipping Inc.](https://www.globalshiplease.com/fleet/technical-commercial-management), where I oversee various technical aspects of the operation and maintenance of bulk carrier vessels such as mechanical engineering, data analytics, budgeting and commercial troubleshooting.